Amy is ensuring the best practice in care

-Your support helps to give Amy time to understand changes to current evidence and standards in care.
+Your support helps to give Amy time to research changes and improvements to standards in care.
 You ensure Amy is equipped with the latest knowledge and skills to provide holistic care to patients and their loved ones.
-You ensure best practice and quality of life is the focus for our patients, families and staff.

 “We need to know the latest.
 And then we need to provide the right care, knowledge and skills to our staff.”

-Education sessions take place one Wednesday each month and address many different topics.
+Staff education sessions take place one Wednesday each month.
+The aim of these sessions is for Hospice staff to educate each other, addressing many different topics.
 From self-care and compassion fatigue to symptom management and addressing palliative emergencies.
 Staff often come in to attend these sessions on their days off.

-The Hospice is fortunate to have such wonderful and dedicated staff who truly care.
-You make it possible to equip them with the skills and understanding they need to provide high quality palliative care.
-Your support enables staff to provide care that is both patient centred and evidence based.
-Because of you, the Hospice team can deliver holistic care to patients and their families.
+You are equipping them with the skills and understanding they need to provide high quality palliative care.
+Your support enables care that is both patient centred and evidence based.

 Amy is passionate about her role in the Hospice